 White has won the Craig and Janet Swan Prize, the Margaret Blackburn Composition Competition, an Emil and Ruth Beyer Award from the National Federation of Music Clubs, the Dolce Suono Ensemble Young Composer Competition, the North American Saxophone Alliance Composition Competition, and the American Prize.
-He has been in residence at the MacDowell Colony, Yaddo, the Atlantic Center for the Arts, and the Virginia Center for the Creative Arts, among other colonies, and his work has been featured at a long list of high-profile festivals, including the Bang on a Can Summer Festival, the Norfolk Chamber Music Festival, CULTIVATE at Copland House, and the Composers Conference at Wellesley College.
-White has taught composition, music theory, music appreciation, and aural skills at Northwestern University and is Department Chair of Music Theory and Composition at the Merit School of Music.
-He has studied at Northwestern University, the University of California at Berkeley, the New England Conservatory of Music, and Boston University.
+He has held residencies at the MacDowell Colony, Yaddo, the Atlantic Center for the Arts, the Banff Arts Centre, and the Virginia Center for the Creative Arts, and his work has been featured at venues and festivals including the Bang on a Can Summer Festival, the Norfolk Chamber Music Festival, CULTIVATE at Copland House, the Ecstatic Music Festival, the Resonant Bodies Festival, the Gesher Music Festival, REDCAT, Omaha Under the Radar, and the Composers Conference at Wellesley College.

 White lives in St. Louis and teaches composition and music theory at Washington University.